Calendar

 6 Dave the Diver In the Jungle

-The charismatic Dave still has one more adventure to tell us, after the original 2022 game reached 8 million copies sold this year.
-The Koreans Mintrocket, a subsidiary of the titan Nexon, are releasing a major paid expansion that transports the diver to a new wild ecosystem and expands his story.
-The objective in In the Jungle is to hunt new species of freshwater fish in tropical rivers while dodging jungle predators to, as usual, supply the exotic dishes of Bancho's nocturnal sushi bar.
+The charismatic Dave still has one more adventure to tell us, after the original 2022 game has reached 8 million copies sold this year.
+Koreans Mintrocket, a subsidiary of titan Nexon, are releasing a large paid expansion that transports the diver to a new wild ecosystem and expands his story.
+The objective in In the Jungle is to hunt new species of freshwater fish in tropical rivers while dodging jungle predators to, as usual, supply the exotic dishes for Bancho's late-night sushi bar.

 7.